National Palace Museum: In Taiwan

-Relations with the PRC

-During the 1960s and 1970s, the National Palace Museum was used by the Kuomintang to support its claim that the Republic of China was the sole legitimate government of all China, in that it was the sole preserver of traditional Chinese culture amid social change and the Cultural Revolution in mainland China, and tended to emphasize Chinese nationalism.

-The People's Republic of China (PRC) government has long said that the collection was stolen and that it legitimately belongs in China, but Taiwan has defended its collection as a necessary act to protect the pieces from destruction, especially during the Cultural Revolution.
-However, relations regarding this treasure have warmed in recent years and the Palace Museum in Beijing has agreed to lend relics to the National Palace Museum for exhibitions since 2009.
-The Palace Museum curator Zheng Xinmiao has said that the artifacts in both mainland and Taiwan museums are "China's cultural heritage jointly owned by people across the Taiwan Strait."

-Museum building
+Architecture

 Northern Branch

 The National Palace Museum's main building in Taipei was designed by Huang Baoyu and constructed from March 1964 to August 1965.
 Due to the insufficient space to put on display over 600,000 artifacts, the museum underwent expansions in 1967, 1970, 1984 and 1996.
 In 2002, the museum underwent a major US$21 million renovation revamping the museum to make it more spacious and modern.
 The renovation closed about two-thirds of the museum section and the museum officially reopened in February 2007.

 Permanent exhibitions of painting and calligraphy are rotated once every three months.
 Approximately 3,000 pieces of the museum's collection can be viewed at a given time.
 Although brief, these exhibitions are extremely popular.
 In 2014, the museum organized the top three best-attended exhibitions worldwide, including paintings and calligraphic works by Tang Yin, as well as depictions of the Qing dynasty's Qianlong Emperor reinterpreted by contemporary artists.